Reformation Day in Mecklenburg-Vorpommern in 2024

 Reformation Day was first celebrated in the Germanic region in the seventeenth century and between 1949 and 1967, Reformation Day was a national holiday in East Germany.

-In 2017, 31 October was a public holiday in all of Germany to mark the 500th anniversary of the posting of the theses.
-Those German states which do not celebrate the Reformation Day as a holiday have passed adequate legislation or made regulations.
+In 2017, October 31st was a public holiday in all of Germany to mark the 500th anniversary of the posting of the theses.
+Those German states which do not celebrate Reformation Day as a holiday passed adequate legislation or made regulations to enable it to be a one-off public holiday.

 Translate this page